chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 Chef Manage
    Use Chef management console to manage data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface.

-   On each front end server in the Chef server configuration, run:
+   On each front end server in the Chef Server configuration, run:

    .. code-block:: bash